Last Edited: September 14, 2021

 The extrusion drive is powered by a stepper motor that either directly or indirectly drives a gear with ridges or teeth.
 These sharp features bite into the smooth but hard surface of the filament providing sufficient traction.
 A second hobbed gear or smooth bearing sits on the opposite side of the filament and confines the filament’s movement to up or down.

 A stepper motor requires about 0.7 N-m of torque to properly drive the filament gear(s).
 Very few Nema17 motors have this kind of torque.
 A larger motor could be used, but heavier motors are not ideal because they can slow down the tool head if the extrusion drive is attached directly to the extruder (more on extrusion drive placement later).
-Therefore, most extrusion drives utilized a geared stepper motor to increase the torque output of a small “pancake” Nema17 motor.
-3:1 and 5:1 are typical gear ratio used.
+Therefore, most extrusion drives utilize gears to increase the torque output of small “pancake” Nema17 motors.
+3:1 and 5:1 are typical gear ratio used in commercially available extrusion drives.
 Keep in mind that higher gear ratios will result in higher torque but also proportionally lower speeds.
 At some point your printer’s speed could be limited by the gearing of the stepper motor if you choose too high of a gear ratio.

 In some 3D printer designs the extrusion drive sits on top of the extruder and moves along with it (i.e., direct drive setup).
 In other designs, the extrusion drive is fastened to the frame and is connected to the extruder by a long tube known as a bowden tube (i.e., bowden setup).
 There are pros and cons for both placements of the extrusion drive.